 Apart from this action, it is of course essential that the affected patient makes every effort to get treatment or at least attention by a doctor if they experience any ill effects after taking the medication or drugs obtained at the pharmacy.

 It would be hard taking on a pharmacy if you believe that you have suffered from their negligent actions.
 You will need the legal advice and help from an experienced medication error attorney.
-You can call the Diaz Law Firm in Jackson, Mississippi for a free consultation at 601-607-3456.
+Contact the Diaz Law Firm or call us in Jackson, Mississippi for a free consultation at 601-607-3456.